hyperspy/hyperspy/doc/user_guide/mva.rst

 :py:func:`~.drawing.utils.plot_spectra`.
 This can be achieved using :py:meth:`~.learn.mva.MVA.get_explained_variance_ratio`

-Data denoising (dimensionality reductions)
+Denoising datasets
 ------------------------------------------

 One of the most popular uses of PCA is data denoising.
-The denoising property is achieved by using a limited set of components to make a model of the original, omitting the later components that ideally contain only noise.
-This is know as *dimensionality reduction*.
+This is achieved by using a limited set of components to make a model of the original, omitting the later components that ideally contain only noise.
+This is also known as *dimensionality reduction*.

-To perform this operation with HyperSpy, run the :py:meth:`~.learn.mva.MVA.get_decomposition_model` method, usually after estimating the dimension of your data e.g. by using the :ref:`scree-plot`.
+To perform this operation with HyperSpy, run the :py:meth:`~.learn.mva.MVA.get_decomposition_model` method, usually after estimating the dimension of your data using a scree plot.
 For
 example:

 .. code-block:: python